 Parents will receive progress reports each weekend, and nine weeks grade reports will be available online through email.
-Parents may request a paper copy of these grade reports.

 26.7 School Records

 Certain information about students attending Abilene Christian School is considered directory information and is accessible on Renweb.
 Transcripts may be obtained by completing a Transcript Request and submitting to the registrar.
 No records will be released on behalf of students that leave ACS and have an outstanding balance.